 Baked Feta With Cherry Tomatoes And Herbs

-A simple Mediterranean-style baked feta dish with cherry tomatoes, garlic, oregano, thyme, and black pepper, updated into a more complete light meal for two people with a slower blood sugar response by pairing it with green lentils.
+A simple Mediterranean-style baked feta dish with cherry tomatoes, garlic, oregano, thyme, and black pepper, paired with green lentils for a slower blood sugar response and a light, satisfying meal for two people.

 Ingredients